scenerystack/community/docs/CONTRIBUTING.md

 8. Ready?
 Submit your pull request using the provided [PULL_REQUEST_TEMPLATE](pull_request_template.md).

 !!! warning "Multiple-repository spanning contributions"
-    For contributions that span multiple repositories, please [reach out to the maintainers](join.md) to verify compatibility and avoid any problems you might encounter in the process.
+    For contributions that span multiple repositories (e.g., `Scenery` and `Sun`), please [reach out to the maintainers](join.md) to verify compatibility and avoid any problems you might encounter in the process.

 ### Review Process

-After your PR submission, our dedicated maintainers will conduct a review:
+After your PR submission, a maintainer will conduct a review:

-- They might suggest tweaks for better alignment with our codebase.
+- They might suggest tweaks for better alignment with the SceneryStack codebase.
-- Due to the evolving nature of SceneryStack APIs, ensure your PR is always in sync with the latest changes.
+- Due to the evolving nature of SceneryStack APIs, double check that your PR changes are in sync with the latest changes.

 ## Questions?
 Get in Touch

-Your feedback, queries, and suggestions are invaluable.
-Connect with our community on the [central Discussions forum](https://github.com/orgs/scenerystack/discussions).
+Your feedback, questions, and suggestions are invaluable.
+Connect with our community on the [Discussions forum](https://github.com/orgs/scenerystack/discussions) or through [Slack/Matrix](join.md).

-??? info "How do I contribute to PhET Interactive Simulations?"
+??? note "How do I contribute to PhET Interactive Simulations?"

-    While outside the scope of the SceneryStack community, PhET does have avenues for contribution if you are interested in contributing to specific PhET Interactive Simulations:

-    **Bug Fixes**: For bug fixes in existing simulations, employ the same process as for common code contributions within the [specific simulation repository](https://github.com/orgs/phetsims/repositories).

-    **Significant New Features**: PhET currently prioritizes resources.
-Although we might not immediately review large new features, please submit your suggestions and code changes.
-They could be instrumental in future reviews.

-??? info "I want to make an interactive simulation using SceneryStack!
-What should I do?"
-    **If you are an individual or small group interested in or have made progress in making a new simulation:**
-    The best resources available to you can be found in the [Development Overview](./info_sync/simulation_development_overview.md) and other documentation found or linked to on this site.
-Small test projects, academic projects (e.g., education research for a Ph.D.), or open source curriculum projects have all successfully developed custom simulations, leveraging our code base (See [Simulation Examples](./guides/simulation_examples.md)).
-It requires expertise in design and JavaScript/TypeScript, but it is very possible for dedicated developers and teams.
-If you have made significant progress and are committed to your STEM simulation, please reach out to us through the [community discussion forum](https://github.com/orgs/scenerystack/discussions) to discuss any support we may be able to provide.

-    **If you are a commercial organization interested in making new simulations:**
-    See the [PhET website page regarding simulation development](https://phet.colorado.edu/en/about/source-code) for more information.
+    PhET has its own community and ecosystem of simulations, teacher activities, translators and more.
+See the PhET website (phet.colorado.edu) for more information.